HJ1174/hj1174/README.md

 **HJ1174/hj1174** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+私のついて/About me
+- ex-home tutor
+- know C++ and python (basic level)

+Current lifestyle

-- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning
-- 🌱 I’m currently learning how to be a software quality assurance engineer
+1. how to be a software quality assurance engineer
-- 👯 I’m looking to collaborate on ...
+2. how to read/write javascript (freecodecamp)

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+1. how to automate testing of mobile apps (IOS/Android)
+2. how to run automated testing of mobile apps on mac

-- 📫 How to reach me: ...
+- 📫 How to reach me: To be added later

-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: To be added later